WELCOME TO THE LIBERAL ARTS PROGRAM AT KAUA'I COMMUNITY COLLEGE!

 Program Admission Requirements

-Kaua‘i Community College has an open-door policy so that once students are admitted to the College they can designate themselves as Liberal Arts students and be in the program.
+Kaua‘i Community College has an open-door policy.
+Once admitted to the College, students can designate themselves as Liberal Arts students and be in the program.

 GUIDED PATHWAYS TO COMPLETION